fboerncke/bloom-ai-simple-starter-nodejs/README.md

 ## Before you start experiments - note the limitations

 When working with BLOOM currently both **prompt length** and **result length** are limited in terms of size.
 With GPT-3 I was able to create long texts.
-This will not work (currently) with BLOOM.
+This will not work with BLOOM.
+Hopefully they will change this restriction in the near future.

 Furthermore a resulting completion string may stop right in the middle of a sentence.
-Not only because of this it seems necessary to postprocess all results  when you plan to use them in a real world application.
+Not only because of this it seems necessary to filter and postprocess all results in case you plan to use them in a real world application.

-The API is not meant to be fast.
-It may take a minute or so to get a result.
+The API is not meant to be fast: it may take a minute or so to get a result.
+So do not plan to built a real time based on this approach.

 ## Don't know where to start?
 Here are some examples